 CONTINUING EDUCATION REPORTING:

-Starting with the re-establishment period beginning July 1, 2022, and ending June 30, 2024, Florida licensed certified public accountants must enter the details of all completed continuing professional education courses and upload the corresponding proof of completion documents to the Department of Business And Professional Regulation’s continuing professional education reporting tool located in the DBPR Online Services Portal.
+Starting with the re-establishment period beginning July 1, 2022, and ending June 30, 2024, Florida-licensed certified public accountants must enter the details of all completed continuing professional education courses and upload the corresponding proof of completion documents to the Department of Business And Professional Regulation’s continuing professional education reporting tool located in the DBPR Online Services Portal.
 Failure to report CPE completion prior to the December 31st deadline will prevent a licensee from renewing their license.
-The reporting tool will be available August 1, 2022.

 Beginning with the audit of the 2022-2024 re-establishment period, licensees selected for audit will receive an email from the Bureau of Education and Testing informing them that an audit of their reporting tool documentation will be conducted.
 The new audit process will review the information keyed and the documentation uploaded into the CPE reporting tool.
 The audit will focus on whether a licensee has accurately input course information and provided adequate proof of completion into the reporting tool.